-Dr. Noshene Ranjbar is an Assistant Professor of Psychiatry at the University of Arizona College of Medicine - Tucson, Department of Psychiatry and Director of the Integrative Psychiatry Clinic at Banner - UMC South.
-She serves as Division Chief for Child and Adolescent Psychiatry, as well as Training Director for the Integrative Psychiatry Fellowship.
+Dr. Noshene Ranjbar is an Associate Professor of Psychiatry at the University of Arizona College of Medicine - Tucson, Department of Psychiatry and Director of the Integrative Psychiatry Clinic at Banner - UMC South.
+She also serves as the Training Director for the Integrative Psychiatry Fellowship.
 Dr. Ranjbar’s interests include integrative psychiatry, health disparities with a focus on Native American and immigrant mental health, and mind-body medicine.
 Dr. Ranjbar is involved in advocacy for refugees seeking asylum to the United States.
 She also serves as faculty at the Center for Mind-Body Medicine where she is involved in building health promotion programs within Native communities.

 Noshene E. Ranjbar, MD